boldandbrad/dotfiles/.github/README.md

 This repo makes moving into a new system a breeze by automatically furnishing it with your favorite apps, and giving you the tools you need to maintain it.
-I have made my preferences open source to serve as an example for others.
-If you wish to use them as a blueprint for your own, please fork this repo and [personalize](#personalize) the contained files before unpacking.
+I have made my preferences open source to serve as a blueprint and inspiration for others.

+Whether or not dotfile repos should be forked is a topic of hot debate.
+If you
+***do*** choose to fork this repo, I strongly recommend you [personalize](#personalize) the contained files before unpacking.

 **Jump to:**